 North Dakota has only one congressional district.
 State lines are drawn by the legislature, as normal legislation.
+One 2020 ballot initiative attempting to change that redistricting process foundered when COVID-19 restricted the ability to gather signatures; another was rejected on technical grounds by the state courts.

 In the 2010 cycle, North Dakota’s legislature enacted state legislative districts (HB 1473) on Nov.
 9, 2011.